Bank of America profit rises on bond trading, cost cuts

 Like Bank of America, JMorgan, Citigroup and Wells Fargo beat third-quarter profit and revenue forecasts but their net earnings declined; JPMorgan Chase & Co's (JPM.N) by 7.6 percent, Citigroup Inc's (C.N) by 10.5 percent and Wells Fargo & Co's (WFC.N) by 3.7 percent.

-Shares of Bank of America were little changed, up 0.15 percent in afternoon trading.
+Shares of Bank of America were little changed, falling just 0.03 percent in early trading.
 Ahead of Monday, the stock had shed 4.9 percent since the start of the year, compared to a 2.5 percent decline in the KBW banking index .BKX.

 DUAL ROLES